danielinho23/datasciencecourseraproject/README.md

 ===========================================================================================================================

-This data summarizes the means and standard deviations for each variable taking into account two general groups (activity and subject).
+This data summarizes the means and standard deviations for each variable taking into account two general groups (activity and subject) using the script attached "run_analysis.R.

 ===========================================================================================================================